This article discusses the different types of properties you can buy at a foreclosure auction and the pros and cons of each.

 One good thing about multi-family housing is that special loans, grants or community investment funds may be available to rehabilitate a property.
 Many cities with low-income populations also have rental subsidy programs.
 These are intended to revitalize the city and provide healthier living environments.

 For example Bridgeport, CT offers investors financial support through structured tenant subsidies.
-If a building has a certain percentage of low income tenants, it is eligible for
+If a building has a certain percentage of low income tenants, then the property owner may be eligible for rental payment support.

 Los Angeles, CA offers a Tenant Habitability Program and Primary Renovation Program.
 The first program is designed to help landlords improve the condition of their properties so they are safer, healthier and meet building codes.
 The second program is designed to lower costs through city-supported efforts to ensure landlords can earn sufficient returns on low income properties.